• Recipes

 bacon with brown sugar and spices

-• Mix ½ cup of brown sugar with 1 tablespoon of chili powder and ¼ to ½ teaspoon of cayenne pepper (optional).
+• Mix ยฝ cup of brown sugar with 1 tablespoon of chili powder and ยผ to ยฝ teaspoon of cayenne pepper (optional).

 brown sugar and spices in a small glass bowl

-• Prep a baking tray with a rim with aluminum foil to help clean up and a rack coated heavily with PAM baking spray.
+• Prep a rimmed baking sheet like a sheet pan with aluminum foil to help clean up and a wire rack coated heavily with PAM baking spray.
+If you don't have a rack.
+Use a heavy spray of PAM on the foil or pan and coat only the top side of the bacon.

 Spraying PAM on a rack on a foil covered tray

-• Cut bacon strips in half and trim any large chunks of fat.
+• Cut bacon strips in half or thirds.
+Trim any large chunks of fat.

 trimming fat off raw bacon strips